Orillusion/orillusion-web/docs/guide/advanced/shader/shader_internal.md

 # Shader Built-in Variables
 In `Orillusion` engine, in order to write complex shader scripts (such as PBR material shading logic) in a more standardized and efficient manner, we have split and encapsulated the shader code.
-This article will introduce some commonly used built-in shader scripts after the split, such as variable, struct definition, function implementation, etc.
+This article will introduce some commonly used built-in shader scripts, such as variable, struct definition, function implementation, etc.

 ## Common Variables
 The initial data comes from the vertex stream `VertexAttributes`in the pipeline, the`Uniform` data defined in the constant register - `globalUniform`，, and some mathematical constants defined in the script header, such as `PI=3.14` , etc.